grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 A short while later, Percy had finished her cigarillo.
 "I... need to go check on Chips."
 She slid down the ladder from the control room, passed Hemi concentrating on listening to the headphones at the sonar station, and continued forward until she got to the steep metal stairs down into the cargo hold.

 Chips and Owen were working at the far end where they had rigged bright work lamps.
 Owen was dragging one end of a fat gray, grimy hose for an old mobile bilge pump from the pool of black water in the bow up the middle of the cargo hold towards the fixture set in the wall where a hose could be fed to the trim tanks.
 Chips had a whole set of the deck grates out and stacked up to expose the pond of scummy black water under them.
 She was wearing thick rubber waders and standing directly on the inside of the pressure hull in the fetid water.
 The water had pooled up above the grating level and was almost to Chips' chest --- a distressing sight that was tempered in Percy's mind by the knowledge that Chips was not a tall woman.
 Chips had heavy rubber welding gloves on and a mask so she could see what she was doing under the water.
-Above the swim mask she wore another dark-lensed mask for welding that could flipped up or down as required for doing the work.
+Above the swim mask she wore another dark-lensed mask for welding that could flip up or down as the work required.

 As Percy was walking down the cargo hold, Chips' head was disappearing under the surface.
 She stood on the grating above Chips, watching.
 The welding rig next to her revved up with a hiss and a groan, and a stream of bubbles and flashing blue light pierced through the turbid water.
 When Chips lifted her head for air, water ran down her mask in rivulets, and drained in a greasy gray stream from her matted hair.
 Percy asked her for her report.